 As whistleblowers continue to receive rewards for disclosing wrongdoing by their company, it behooves large companies to understand what motivates employees to come forward.
 By so doing, corporations will be able to establish more effective internal compliance programs and possibly reduce the likelihood of employees reporting misconduct to the government.

-This article by TELG managing principal R. Scott Oswald was published by Labor Law Reports: Insight on July 25, 2012.
+TELG managing principal R. Scott Oswald was published by Labor Law Reports: Insight on July 25, 2012.

 Labor Law Reports: Insight

 Understanding the Ethics of Whistleblowing is Key to Effective Internal Reporting

 Ten years ago, you could count the big whistleblowers on one hand.

 Today is a different story.
 The False Claims Act has recovered more than $30 billion for the federal government.
 The U.S. Securities Exchange Commission (SEC) and the U.S. Commodity Futures Trading Commission (CFTC) have sparkling new whistleblower reward programs.
 The IRS whistleblower program was overhauled in 2006.
 These are just of a few of the major developments.

 The result has been that whistleblowers are routinely grabbing headlines — and big rewards.

 Pharmaceutical giant GlaxoSmithKline (GSK) recently settled a qui tam claim for $3 billion.
 One of the whistleblowers in the case stands to receive a relator’s share worth hundreds of millions.

 Those big numbers make it no wonder that private sector employers share a common fear: that big rewards will entice employees to go to the government with problems that employers would address if just given a chance — all at a devastating cost to the business.